 It then floods the interior, which is convenient since the interior isn't represented.

-And it extends itself down over the rim just a little so we can see how it's connected to itself.
+It extends itself down over the rim just a little so we can see how it's connected to itself.

-There are now two Antarctic holes available - one for each remaining member of Team Dark.
+One for each remaining member of Team Tide.

 The Arctic Ocean